 Conclusion

 In this paper, we have pointed to the limits of education for sustainable development, and suggested the need to develop forms of education that can prepare us to face the end of the world as we know it.
 To conclude, we want to briefly consider the implications of the third and final dimension of education for growing up that is described by Biesta (2019), in addition to interruption and suspension: sustenance.
 Sustenance is required so that we can “endure the difficulty of existing in and with the world” (p.
 60).
 But sustenance, at least in the way we understand it here, does not mean support that is necessarily (or at all) comforting, and even less so dependency-based.
 If the task of education for the end of the world as we know it is above all about “growing up”, then support here means helping us re-member our connection with the larger metabolism that invariably physically, and otherwise, sustains all of us.
-This re-membering can help us locate to our intrinsic worth not in personal achievements and external validation, but in the sheer sense of being a part of the larger metabolic body.
+This re-membering can help us locate to our intrinsic worth not in personal achievements and external validation, but in the sheer sense of being a part of the larger metabolic body, which has a much longer temporality than the physical bodies we inhabit.

 Given our socialization into presumably autonomous, separate, and self-transparent (modern-colonial) subjects, our attachments and investments in this kind of self-image and self-understanding will most likely sabotage our attempts at re-membering the entangled dimension of our existence.
 For this and other reasons, the reactivation of the visceral sensation of entanglement – if we even come close to it – may be experienced, at initially, as a profoundly nauseating and disturbing experience.
 Firstly, because the metabolism with which we are entangled is itself sick, and realizing and re-sensing/re-embodying some of that collective (and individual) toxicity can be overwhelming.
 And secondly, because, re-membering and re-sensing ourselves as part of a wider metabolism will (profoundly) unsettle our sense of self, direction, meaning, and knowing.
-In other words, pedagogy for the end of the world as we know it also entails the end of way a particular way of knowing and being in the world.
+In other words, pedagogy for the end of the world as we know it also entails the disintegration of the (modern-colonial) sense of self and self-image, and end of way a particular way of knowing and being in the world.